start-here

 Matter

-Matter isn’t an ecosystem in the same way the others are — it’s an interoperability standard designed to let devices work across Home Assistant, Apple Home, Google Home, and Alexa simultaneously.
+Matter isn’t an ecosystem in the same way the others are.
+It’s an interoperability standard designed to let devices work across Home Assistant, Apple Home, Google Home, and Alexa simultaneously.

 Matter is worth following and worth using when a device you want supports it well.
 It isn’t worth waiting for, and it isn’t worth choosing a worse device just because it has Matter support.